Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 ---

-# Part 2 — Make It Your Own
+# Part 2 — ReMastering the light

 *This describes the second week's work for this lab activity.*